annisasarah/eACCESS/eACCESS_Uni_ver1.md

   12.0pt;margin-left:0in;text-align:justify;line-height:150%'><span
-  style='font-size:20.0pt;line-height:150%'>Currently, the subjects which are central to help build modern power engineers are not available from the project’s partner universities, and the content of current classes and the delivery mechanism does not meet students' expectations and challenges related to the transformation of the power sector.<o:p></o:p></span></p>
+  style='font-size:20.0pt;line-height:150%'>Currently, the subjects which are central to help build modern power engineers are not available from the projectÂ’s partner universities, and the content of current classes and the delivery mechanism does not meet students' expectations and challenges related to the transformation of the power sector.<o:p></o:p></span></p>
   <p class=MsoNormal style='margin-top:12.0pt;margin-right:0in;margin-bottom:
   12.0pt;margin-left:0in;text-align:justify;line-height:150%'><span
-  style='font-size:20.0pt;line-height:150%'>The consortium of seven European and Asian partners has won total project funding of almost €1 million under the competitive <a href="https://eacea.ec.europa.eu/erasmus-plus_en"><span style='color:windowtext;text-decoration:none;text-underline:none'>Erasmus+</span></a>
+  style='font-size:20.0pt;line-height:150%'>The consortium of seven European and Asian partners has won total project funding of almost Â€1 million under the competitive <a href="https://eacea.ec.europa.eu/erasmus-plus_en"><span style='color:windowtext;text-decoration:none;text-underline:none'>Erasmus+</span></a>
   Key Action 2 call.
 The consortium will develop and deliver state-of-the art